pnnl/lamellar-runtime/README.md

     - consists of N PEs all capable of commnicating with one another
 - `Team` - A subset of the PEs that exist in the world
 - `AM` - short for [Active Message](https://docs.rs/lamellar/latest/lamellar/active_messaging)
+- `Collective Operation` - Generally means that all PEs (associated with a given distributed object) must explicitly participate in the operation, otherwise deadlock will occur.
+    - e.g. barriers, construction of new distributed objects
+- `One-sided Operation` - Generally means that only the calling PE is required for the operation to successfuly complete.
+    - e.g. accessing local data, waiting for local work to complete

 # Features